g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 Similar to how a user will leave a website if it takes too long to load, a potential QA tester may abandon a tool if it is too difficult to set up.
 Fortunately, none of the testing tools in this guide are difficult to set up.
 However, you should have in mind which of these tools is the easiest to set up.

 Cypress: Cypress comes as an npm package and a [standalone downloadable application](https://docs.cypress.io/guides/getting-started/installing-cypress#Direct-download) that you can immediately install and write tests with.
 After installation, you only add a new project, choose a browser of choice, and start writing test cases in JavaScript.

 ![Cypress project view](https://imgur.com/pJbvM4o.png)

 Setting up Cypress as an npm package is equally straightforward.
 You add it to your project using `npm install cypress --save-dev` and start up the application using `npx cypress open`.
 From there, you can skip the project initialization and go straight to picking a browser and running example tests or writing new ones.

 Step by step guide to setting up Cypress:

 Step 1: Download Nodejs: Go to your search engine and search for nodejs download.
-Click on the result and you will be directed to a page where you can select the version of nodejs you want and the operating system of your laptop.
+Click on the result and you will be directed to a page where you can select the version of nodejs suitable for the operating system of your laptop.
 Then click on the download button.

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_4fb3ed1c562a6ca56130d64f4d350d67.png)